neurospin/unicog/bids/README.md

     * **-neurospin_database**: refers to the neurospin server where your images are stored, either "prisma" or "trio" (prisma, the most recent server, is the default parameter).
     * **-dataset_name**: the folder name of the downloaded bids formatted dataset.
 It is "bids_dataset" by default.

-As can be seen in the previous example since we cd to the target path we do not need to provide the root_path.
-Since this is an old dataset, its files are stored in the "trio" server, so we have to specify it, but for new datasets it would not be necessary.
+As can be seen in the previous example since we go to the target path we do not need to provide the root_path.
+This is an old dataset, its files are stored in the "trio" server, so we have to specify it, but for new datasets it would not be necessary.
 Finally in this example the bids formatted dataset would be created in a folder name "bids_dataset".

 If instead we wanted to pass the root_path (the one containing an **exp_info** folder) and specify a name for the bids dataset folder we would run the command as follows: